ljason18/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 ## Project Description
-An implementation of tic-tac-toe built to be played from the terminal.
-Can be played against a computer or with two players.
+An implementation of tic-tac-toe built to be played from the terminal/command line.
+There are two modes of play: 2-player or 1 player against a computer.
 Allows for user to change the size of the board with some constraint on the maximum and minimum size.
-And the program can provide tips on what a player's next move is.
+And the program can provide tips on what a player's next move should be.

 ## Requirements
 - gcc